Virtualization and Cloud Provider Comparison

 Next, we will cover some of the main technologies that are used with VMs.

 This generally refers to live migration where a running VM is moved from one physical host to another with no downtime.
-All the major vendors offer this functionality although it can be at an additional cost.
+All the major vendors offer this functionality, although it can be at an additional cost.
 This term can also be used to refer to the process of moving a VM from one machine to another by shutting the VM down first.
 You are also able to migrate the computer part of the VM separately to the storage part of the VM if you wish.

-This is simply a VM which has been copied from another and is an independent VM with no ties to the original or parent VM.
+This is simply a VM which has been copied from another one and is an independent VM with no ties to the original or parent VM.
 Clones are an exact copy of a VM and therefore contain all the OS settings etc. that the parent did.

-So finally, we come to templates.
+So, finally, we come to templates.
 Templates differ from clones in their usage ‒ they are a static image that cannot be powered on, and are more difficult to edit.
-This allows you to have, for example, a Windows Server template which contains a known good installation of the OS with all the required security updates and management tools, etc. installed.
+This allows you to have, for example, a Windows Server template which contains a known good installation of the OS with all the required security updates and management tools etc. installed.
 You can use this template to launch clone VMs which then only need to have applications installed.
-The template can be converted back into a VM and have new patches installed, and then converted back to keep it up to date.
+A template can be converted back into a VM and have new patches installed, and then converted back to keep it up to date.

 Hardware Assisted Virtualization

-Hardware assisted virtualization is a common term used to talk about the technologies that have been added to system architectures such as Intel and AMD processors, system board chipsets, etc. This was done to reduce the software overheard of VMs when addressing hardware such as network cards, to support more PCIe devices in the guest OS and to streamline IO from the host machines.
+Hardware assisted virtualization is a common term used to talk about the technologies that have been added to system architectures, such as Intel and AMD processors, system board chipsets, etc. This was done to reduce the software overheard of VMs when addressing hardware such as network cards to support more PCIe devices in the guest OS and to streamline IO from the host machines.